 Stephanie Weir, NCC

 Stephanie Weir is a National Board Certified Counselor and a sexual assault outreach therapist at CFPA.
 She received her Bachelor of Science in speech pathology and audiology from Illinois State University and her Master of Arts in clinical mental health counseling from Bradley University.
-She has practiced for two years and works with individuals 13 years of age and older who have experienced sexual abuse at any point in their life.
-She also provides therapy for survivors of sex trafficking.
-Stephanie works primarily with individuals in Peoria residing in the zip codes 61603 and 61605 and nearby rural communities.
-As CFPA’s outreach therapist, she travels to locations that are more convenient or closer to the home of the survivor.
+She has practiced for two years and works with individuals 13 years of age and older who have experienced sexual abuse at any point in their life, as well as survivors of domestic violence, sexual assault, and sex trafficking.

 All victim services are free and confidential.